 ].
 Succeeds in semi-shade[

-This species is not very hardy in Britain, it only succeeds outdoors in the milder areas of the country[
+This species only succeeds outdoors in the milder areas of the temperate zone[

-] and even there is best grown on a south or west-facing wall[
+] and even there is best grown against a sunny wall[

 The leaves are very aromatic[